Your Civil Rights Regarding Property Return

 The Cost of an Attorney

-Spolin Law P.C. does not take any portion of property recovered for clients.
-The firm charges an hourly rate for work done, which is billed against a retainer deposited by the client at the beginning of the case.
+Many civil rights attorneys charge an hourly rate for work done, which is billed against a retainer deposited by the client at the beginning of the case.
+Some attorneys may also work on contingency arrangements.
+Discuss fee structures with potential attorneys before retaining their services.